Parcel Number 67101-0176

 Safety

 The North Glengarry BESS Project will meet or exceed all safety standards applicable to stationary storage, including UL 9540A, NFPA 855 and others.
 The North Glengarry BESS Project will use dedicated HVAC systems to remain well-ventilated to keep the batteries at the optimal operating temperature.
-Additionally, as part of the Project’s proposed Community and Indigenous Engagement activities, North Glengarry BESS Limited Partnership will sponsor certified fire safety training for fire department personnel at the North Glengarry Fire Department.
+Additionally, as part of the Project’s proposed Community and Indigenous Engagement activities, North Glengarry BESS Inc. will sponsor certified fire safety training for fire department personnel at the North Glengarry Fire Department.

 Security